-Why Are Build Pipelines Important?
+Why Are Build Pipelines Important in DevOps?

 - Automation: Automates repetitive tasks, reducing human error and saving time.